Best Golf Games for 3 Players

 Ability to share results to friends and social media

-And if you want to raise the stakes, switch on
+And if you want to turn up the competition, switch on

 Birdie Bandit and Eagle Assassin mode.